biotope/biotope-boilerplate/src/bundles/README.md

 Each entry-point has to be registered on the `biotope-build.config.ts` file.
 If you only use one entry point, then you don't need to add any configuration.

 In an SPA, you should only have a single `ts`/`js` file in this folder.
-Don't forget to run your server using the `--spa` option.
+In this case, don't forget to run your server using the `--spa` option.